horsefish/bmc/README.md

   }
 ```
 ### A very complex user
-A bmc user with administrator privilege on channel 2 and user privilege on channem 1.
+A bmc user with administrator privilege on channel 2 and user privilege on channel 1.
 ```puppet
   bmc_user { 'Very complex':
     password  => 'password',